Connect with others who understand.

 Treatments for Bipolar 1 Disorder

-Doctors prescribe medications for bipolar 1 disorder based on the symptoms you’re experiencing.
+Doctors prescribe medications for bipolar 1 disorder based on a person’s symptoms.
 These may include mood stabilizers, antipsychotics, and antidepressants.
-Medications from these categories may be combined.
+Sometimes, a combination of drugs is prescribed.

 • Lithium

-Antipsychotics can be prescribed to help control and reduce symptoms, including mania, delusions, hallucinations, and disruptive behavior.
-These are often prescribed alongside mood stabilizers to complement that initial therapy.
+Antipsychotics help control symptoms like mania, delusions, hallucinations, and disruptive behavior.
+These are often prescribed with mood stabilizers.
 Examples include:

 Psychotherapy can help you learn what triggers manic or depressive episodes and how to manage them.
-Examples of therapy used to treat bipolar 1 disorder include:
+Examples of therapy for bipolar 1 disorder include:

 • Cognitive behavioral therapy — Focuses on identifying disruptive behaviors and beliefs that may lead to mania or depression; also teaches new ways to cope in stressful situations

-• Interpersonal and social rhythm therapy — Focuses on creating daily routines and rhythms for meals, sleep, and exercise that can help people better manage their moods
+• Interpersonal and social rhythm therapy — Focuses on creating daily routines and rhythms for meals, sleep, and exercise to manage moods

-• Family therapy — Helps build a support group of family and loved ones who are educated about recognizing manic and depressive episodes
+• Family therapy — Helps build a support group of family and loved ones who are taught to recognize mania and depression

-If you think you may have bipolar 1 disorder or major depressive disorder, talk to your health care provider.
-If needed, they may refer you to a mental health professional for further diagnosis and treatment.
+If you think you may have bipolar 1 disorder or unipolar depression, talk to your healthcare provider.
+They may refer you to a mental health professional for diagnosis and treatment.

 Talk With Others Who Understand

 MyDepressionTeam is the social network for people with depression and their loved ones.
-On MyDepressionTeam, more than 146,000 members come together to ask questions, give advice, and share their stories with others who understand life with depression and bipolar disorder.
+On MyDepressionTeam, more than 150,000 members come together to ask questions, give advice, and share their stories with others who understand life with a mental health condition.

-Are you or a loved one living with bipolar 1 disorder or depression?
-What was your path to diagnosis?
+Have you experienced a major depressive episode or symptoms of mania?
+What treatment options have helped you?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.